 Besides tee and approach shots, I often employ my 4-iron to punch out from the trees.
 The low loft helps keep the ball under the canopies.
 Plus, it provides sufficient power for the ball to run, should I misjudge the landing.

-The 4-hybrid is an ideal substitute for your fairway wood or driver when they are misfiring.
+The 4-hybrid is an ideal substitute for your fairway wood or driver when they’re misfiring.
 The weaker loft of the hybrid helps you get your ball airborne to boost carry distance off the tee.
 I only suggest doing this on shorter par 4’s.
-Otherwise, you will sit too far back to reach the green in regulation.
+Otherwise, you’ll sit too far back to reach the green in regulation.

 In addition, the higher loft and trajectory of hybrid shots lead to a smoother landing, which is welcome on par 3’s with fast, narrow greens.
 It is interesting to note that Arccos’ data reveals that 6 to 15 handicap golfers hit a 4-hybrid further off the tee than 0 to 5 and 16 plus handicappers.